 One of the limitations of using AR.js is that you have to use a marker image.

 They work kinda like a QR code, you scan the marker image and the web application will display the 3D model on top of it.
-It is possible to customise the marker image though by uploading an image of your choice to the marker training website.
+AR.js makes it possible to customise the marker image though by uploading an image of your choice to the marker training website.

 I’d recommend keeping this simple for your first attempt and stick to the <a-box> shown in the sample code.
 You can customise it by changing things such as the colour and opacity.